 Women's and Gender Studies has a long tradition at Freie Universität.
 More than 60 professors conduct research and teach at Freie Universität Berlin in the field of gender research.

 Freie Universität goes to extensive efforts to make having a family and pursuing a career compatible aims for everyone affiliated with the university.
-Freie Universität, the first family-friendly higher education institution in the German capital city, received certification under the Family-Friendly Higher Education Audit (audit familiengerechte Hochschule) program in 2007 and re-certification in 2011 and 2014.
-A dedicated Family Support Center helps faculty and staff members and students balance family and work or an academic career.
+Freie Universität, the first family-friendly higher education institution in the German capital city, received certification under the Family-Friendly Higher Education Audit (audit familiengerechte Hochschule) program in 2007 and re-certification in 2011, 2014, and 2017.
+A dedicated Dual Career & Family Service of Freie Universität Berlin helps faculty and staff members and students balance family and work or an academic career.

 Outstanding Environmental Track Record